ibm-cloud-docs/messages-for-rabbitmq/howto-provisioning.md

 {: #service_configuration}
 {: ui}

-- **Database Version:** [Set only at deployment]{: tag-red} The deployment version of your database.
+- **Database Version** - [Set only at deployment]{: tag-red} The deployment version of your database.
 To ensure optimal performance, run the preferred version.
 The latest minor version is used automatically.
 For more information, see [Database Versioning Policy](/docs/cloud-databases?topic=cloud-databases-versioning-policy){: external}.
-- **Encryption:** If you use [Key Protect](/docs/cloud-databases?topic=cloud-databases-key-protect&interface=ui), an instance and key can be selected to encrypt the deployment's disk.
+- **Encryption** - If you use [Key Protect](/docs/cloud-databases?topic=cloud-databases-key-protect&interface=ui), an instance and key can be selected to encrypt the deployment's disk.
 If you do not use your own key, the deployment automatically creates and manages its own disk encryption key.
-- **Endpoints:** [Set only at deployment]{: tag-red} Configure the [Service Endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) on your deployment.
+- **Endpoints** - [Set only at deployment]{: tag-red} Configure the [Service Endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) on your deployment.

 After you select the appropriate settings, click **Create** to start the provisioning process.